zhuhanming/coding-questions-telegram-bot/README.md

 ### Individual

 `/start`: To get started with the bot.

-`/add_question`: To add a new question that you have completed.
-This will initiate a conversation.

-`/week`: To see a summary of the questions that you have completed this week.
-Note that repeated questions can appear, if you chose to reattempt the same question.

-`/last_week`: To see a summary of the questions that you have completed last week.

-`/month`: To see a summary of the questions that you have completed this month.

-`/all`: To see a summary of all questions that you have completed (and registered with the bot).

-`/all_unique`: To see a summary of all _unique_ questions that you have completed (and registered with the bot).
-Uniqueness is determined by the name of the question and the platform the question is from, and its difficulty.

-`/past_pairs`: To view all mock interview partners that you have practiced with.

-`/complete_interview`: To mark your mock interview as completed for the week.
-This will complete it for your partner as well.
+If run in a group chat, you would be directed to the private chat.
+This is the entry point for all actions performed at the private chat level.

+#### Operations Supported

+- Adding a question
+- Completing a mock interview
+- Viewing stats
+- Opting in and out of groups

 ### Group

 `/members`: To see the list of members who are recognised by the bot to belong to that group chat.
 This is due to a limitation of Telegram that prevents bots from directly accessing the list of members in a chat.
+This list is paginated.

 `/add_me`: To add yourself to the list of members in the chat.

-`/week`: To see a summary of how many questions each chat group member has completed this week.

-`/last_week`: To see a summary of how many questions each chat group member has completed last week.

-`/week_detailed`: To see a detailed list of the questions that each chat group member has completed this week.

-`/month`: To see a summary of how many questions each chat group member has completed this month.

-`/all`: To see a summary of how many questions each chat group member has completed ever (and registered with the bot).

-`/all_unique`: To see a summary of how many _unique_ questions each chat group member has completed (and registered with the bot).
-Uniqueness is determined by the name of the question, the platform the question is from, and its difficulty.
+`/stats`: To see group stats.
+This encompasses both questions and interview stats for both this week and the week before.
+(Might consider supporting viewing of stats even before last week)

-`/interview_pairs`: To generate the mock interview pairs for the week.
-Once generated, it should not change for the rest of the week.
-Subsequent usage of the same command will instead show a summary of which pairs have completed their mock interviews, and which have not.
+`/interview_pairs`: To generate the mock interview pairs for the week, if not already generated.
+Else, it will instead show a summary of existing pairs.
+There will be options for pagination + swapping people.

-`/interview_pairs_last_week`: To show a summary of last week's pairs, on which pairs have completed their mock interviews, and which have not.

-`/swap_pairs`: To swap two users.
-Command will work so long at least one user is currently paired, and the two users are not paired together.

-`/opt_out`: Opts you out of interview pairing and weekly question tracking within this chat group.

-`/opt_in`: Reverse of `/opt_out`.
+`/config`: To configure settings.
+Will only work for group admins.
+Allow for configuring number of questions to complete per week and weekly reminders.

 ### Additional Functionalities + TODO